 The header information for these emails gets altered in the process as it takes up the header information of the respective intermediary.
 This causes an inconsistency in the Mail from: and return-path headers thereby failing SPF.
 Intermediaries can also alter the content inside the mail body by adding footers, which will further break DKIM.

 While the latter is a rare occurrence, it does happen.
 When both SPF and DKIM fail for the messages, DMARC inevitably fails and the message (although legitimate) is perceived as fraudulent.
-If the sender is on p=reject, these legitimate messages would never be delivered!
+If the sender is using a DMARC policy of p=reject, these legitimate messages would never be delivered!

 Specifying trusted intermediaries through Microsoft’s trusted ARC seal